 Some life insurance companies will allow you to reduce the policy term without the need for additional questions or medical evidence.
 As with reducing the amount of cover, reducing the policy term would usually result in a reduced premium, which you will need to accept.
-Once again, not all life insurance companies will allow you to amend your existing cover and so you should consider shopping around for a new policy which could replace your existing cover.
+Once again, not all life insurance companies will allow you to amend your existing cover and so you should consider shopping around for a new policy that could replace your existing cover.

 Increase the length of the policy (increase the policy term)

-Increasing the length of the policy (often referred to as increasing or extending the policy term) may be possible however you will often be required to provide further information and addition medical evidence.
+Increasing the length of the policy (often referred to as increasing or extending the policy term) may be possible however you will often be required to provide further information and additional medical evidence.
 A better option for most is to take out an additional 'top-up' policy that can sit alongside the existing life insurance policy.
 We explain more about applying for additional life insurance below.

 Change the way you pay your premium (Monthly or Annually)

-Most insurance companies will allow you to change the way you pay your life insurance premiums, changing from monthly to annual premiums or vice versa.
+Most life insurance companies will allow you to change the way you pay your premiums, changing from monthly to annual premiums or vice versa.
 Depending on the insurance company, you may be offered a slight reduction in your premiums if you are changing from monthly to annual premiums, however, this isn't always the case.

 Typically, paying for your life insurance annually rather than monthly will save you around 5% on your premiums